What To Do After Sexual Misconduct Occurs

 Published as a service to the Cornell College community by the Cornell Counseling Center, Ebersole Building, 895-4292, 9/2003; last update 3/2022

 The information contained in this website is accurate as of the publication date.
 This information is intended for use as an overview of issues related to sexual misconduct and resources available to those affected by sexual misconduct.
-See the Cornell College Sexual Misconduct Policy for the complete policy.
+Refer to the college's Title IX and Sexual Misconduct page for more information.

 Cornell College Student Sexual Misconduct Policy